 Steven Jackson Contract Information:

-Signed a three-year, $12 million deal with the Falcons in March of 2013.
+Signed a one-year deal with the Patriots in December of 2015.

 To instantly reveal our fantasy analysis of every player – including Steven Jackson – simply subscribe now.